Hello fellow parents!

 Before that, please note that I do advise infants to have had their

 4 month immunisations (as per the Hong Kong Government schedule).
 As much as we don’t want to think about it, all pools have germs!

 What to bring?

 The public pools in Hong Kong are heated during winter months (usually mid-October till Easter), but not very much.
-The smaller training pool where our baby lessons are conducted is heated to 28C - this is not warm at all.
+The smaller training pool where our baby lessons are conducted is heated to 28C - this is not warm at all for your baby.
 In summer, the indoor pool is not heated at all so water can be very cool and young children will feel cold.
 So please wrap your child up!